codeforaotearoa/opendata-toolkit/_entries/02 Learn/examples-of-open-data-usage.md

 What do you do if you're a city that has an ever expanding amount of trees but not enough resources to monitor them all?
 Give them email addresses!

-Well, I'm sure there are other alternatives but this crafty application of data and technology produced a website that let Melbourne citizens email specific trees to report issues like broken branches or fallen leaves.
+There have been other alternatives but this crafty application of data and technology produced a website that let Melbourne citizens email specific trees to report issues like broken branches or fallen leaves.

 It worked!

 Funnily enough, citizens also started expressing their affection for their favourite trees as well, writing in to say how much they adored their luscious leaves or that they were upset about trucks scraping the undersides of branches.

-Those are just a few examples of how Open Data can be utilised and even disguised as a novelty at the same time making it much more attractive than something like a survey.
+These are just a few examples of how Open Data can be utilised and even disguised as a novelty at the same time making it much more attractive than something like a survey.

 Sources: